intel-iot-devkit/iot-samples-cloud-setup/azure-mqtt.md

 ```
 $ curl -i -X PUT -H "Content-Type: application/json" -H "Authorization: <Your SharedAccessSignature>" -d "{deviceId: \"edison1\"}" https://<Your IoT Hub Name>.azure-devices.net/devices/edison1?api-version=2016-02-03
 ```
+If you are using Windows* you may need to install Cygwin* in order to use curl.

 You should receive a response like this: